 The financial statements of the Organization have been prepared in accordance with FASB ASC 606, Revenue from Contracts with Customers, as amended by ASU 2014-09.

-Membership dues, event revenue, and service fees are recognized as revenue in the fiscal year to which they relate.
-Membership dues that are received in advance are recorded as deferred revenue.
+Membership support, event revenue, and service fees are recognized as revenue in the fiscal year to which they relate.
+Membership support that is received in advance is recorded as deferred revenue.